Traceability and transparency from farm to fashion house

 Global consumers expect to know where their clothes have been sourced from and the way they’ve been produced, as well as be assured that the animals were treated humanely.
 With The Saga Furs Traceability System (STS), Saga Furs can verify the origin and location of pelts from each lot with documentation.

 The Saga Furs Traceability System is an integral tool in Saga Furs’ commitment to transparency and traceability.
 The Saga traceability programme also discloses the proportion of certified farms in the company’s offering; dates of farm certification; and countries of origin.

 Traceable and ethical fur

-Saga Furs’ continued commitment to sustainably and ethically sourced fur is what sets us apart from our competitors.
+Saga Furs’ continued commitment to sustainably and ethically sourced fur is what sets us apart.
 Transparency in the value chain is increasingly important for the international fashion industry.
 International fashion houses using fur sourced from Saga Furs have all the precise documentation they need to inform customers on fur origins and the responsible production methods of the company’s farmer suppliers.
 Demand for this documentation in turn compels producers towards even better quality and more sustainable production methods.
-Through its operating policy and code of conduct, Saga Furs development positively influences its supply-chain, for example, by refraining from selling pelts that have not been produced, at a minimum, according to the conditions stated in the revised recommendations of the Council of Europe or other national regulations.